mohammedlaslaa/composantphp/README.md

 You can also chaining all of these methods using the Fluent pattern like this :

+(Please keep in mind, that you have the choice to use whatever methods you want)

 ```
         $form1 = new myform();
         echo $form1->label('for', 'textlabel')